You are here: Urology Textbook > Surgery (procedures) > Open partial nephrectomy

 Complications of Partial Nephrectomy

 Complications of partial nephrectomy (in comparison to radical nephrectomy) can be seen in the table complications of radical and partial nephrectomy, the data is from randomized and retrospective studies.
-The risk for bleeding an postoperative reinterventions are significantly increased.
+The risk for bleeding and postoperative interventions is higher after partial nephrectomy.

 |Complication||Radical nephrectomy||Partial nephrectomy|